viiiprock/es-vietnamese-docker/README.md

 # es-vietnamese-docker
 This is a mi
 **Disclaimer**
+Fixed me if you have any idea to make Docker steps cleaner
 - This repo is for single node ES, you can update the docker build as your requirements.
 - I don't know how Java, or C++ package build works, some steps may be can do inside Docker.

 # Steps to add Vietnamese es plugin